Integrations

 Configuration step-by-step plan

 What we're going to do: We'll create a Google service account with the necessary permissions to access your GCP resources through secure APIs.
-If you also want to set up Google Workspace, we'll add the required Workspace configuration at each step.

 Configuration steps: